HarshavardhanSR/flappy-bird/README.md

         - [X] display current score
         - [X] reset score on start game
         - [X] reset pipes

-# FINAL THOUGHTS
-> Working with generated images of rectangles `fillRect()` was proving to be more work than actually drawing canvas images from a sprite image source.
-This meant working with images from the beginning would just make things simpler in the long run.

-> Incrementing gravity to increase velocity was crucial to the feel of the game.
-It made the bird falling feel natural and is an important concept to learn.
-Flapping, or flying, meant setting the velocity to fly key-value which doesn't translate well when reading code.

 > Infinite pipe spawning has been a road block for me.
 Animating canvas images seem even more challenging.